Bianca-Zamora-Araya/Bianca-Zamora-Araya.github.io/_pages/about.md

 About this website
 ---
 I created this website to dedicate a space on the Internet for my **teaching assistant material** and to share about interesting related topics.
 The different courses I have assisted had let me develop and gather many different problems, as well as their solutions.
-Thus, naturally I have elaborated selected studying material such as **worksheets & solutions** and **teaching videos** about *calculus & algebra* (all of them!), *physics* (mainly Electromagnetism), *programming*, *scientific writing*, *software tutorials*, *problem solving*, and *concept explaining*— always making sure to show why these complicated ideas are uselful for humankind.
+Thus, naturally I have elaborated selected studying material such as **worksheets & solutions** and **teaching videos** about *calculus & algebra* (all of them!), *physics* (mainly electromagnetism), *programming*, *scientific writing*, *software tutorials*, *problem solving*, and *concept explaining*— always making sure to show why these complicated ideas are uselful for humankind.

 I hope anyone who stumbles upon this website finds utility in the material.
-Everything I know, I learnt it because someone invested their time to explain it to me in someway... now I invest my time in return!
-Knowledge is universal, and it helps us humans to understand the world that we experience :)
+Everything I know, I learnt it because someone invested their time to explain it to me in someway... now I enthusiastically invest my time in return!
+For knowledge is universal, and it helps us humans to understand the world that we experience :)

+If you find any mistakes on the material, please let me now at ```hola.bianca.zamora.araya@gmail.com```